qlyoung/lwbd/README.md

 How to Use
 ----------
-Here's an example of using one of the premade decoders to decode an mp3 file:
+Here's an example of using one of the premade decoders to perform beat detection on an mp3 file:

 ```
 File myAudioFile = new File("audio.mp3");